 Bonus Tip: Wake up your audience

-OK, seriously this is the last step before I’m finished.
+OK, seriously, this is the last step before I’m finished.

 And this is all fine and dandy if everyone on your list is opening your emails.
-But if you have people sitting on your list and not opening anything, they are costing you money and not really doing you any favors.
+But if you have people sitting on your list and not opening anything, they are costing you money and not doing any favors.
 So you have to find a way to give them the boot.

-You can set a rule if you ConvertKit that says if they have not opened an email in 30 days, then they are removed from the email list.
+You can set a rule if you ConvertKit that if they have not opened an email in 30 days, they are removed from the email list.
 This sequence helps keep your email list clean, so you know if someone is on your list, they are active and ready to buy.

 If you’re not sure how to get to a sequenced target, they have a great one on DripScripts called Cold email engagement.
-This sequence tries to reengage them before removing them for the list altogether.
+This sequence tries to reengage them before removing them from the list altogether.
 This sequence would help keep your email is clean so that you know the people who are actually on your list or active and ready to buy.